badrex/badrex.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page ### Generic Research Interests &nbsp;
 #Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 ---
-Hey there 👋🏼 I'm Badr, an **AI** researcher and **Language Technology** expert.
+Hey there 👋🏼 I'm Badr, a **Computational Speech Processing** researcher and **Language Technology** expert.

-My work focuses on applying machine learning to various problems in **Natural Language Processing** [text modality 📝] and **Speech Processing** [audio modality 💬].
-From text to speech, I have always been excited about broadening language technology to many of the under-represented languages of the world.
+My work focuses on applying machine learning to various problems in **Speech Technology** [audio modality 💬] and **Natural Language Processing** [text modality 📝].
+I have always been excited about broadening language technology to many of the under-represented languages of the world.

 I have a PhD in **Computational Linguistics** from Saarland University.
 My PhD dissertation introduced novel methods for understanding the representation of speech variability in deep neural networks, providing an interdisciplinary perspective that connects sociolinguistics and machine learning.
 Before that, I completed my Master in the [**LCT**](https://www.coli.uni-saarland.de/lct-coli/) program with the prestigious **Erasmus Mundus scholarship** funded by the European Commission.